CTT Teaching Grants

 Every person and every interaction matters.

-All full-time faculty are eligible to apply.
-Applications are due February 1, 2023.
-Grant recipients are expected to develop their projects during the summer and possibly fall, and projects should be implemented for the Fall 2023 or Spring 2024 semesters.
+Applications are due February 1, 2024.
+Grant recipients are expected to develop their projects during the summer and possibly fall, and projects should be implemented for the Fall 2024 or Spring 2025 semesters.
 Applicants may receive funding only once during an academic year and are encouraged to meet with a member of the CTT team before submitting their application.
 Email questions to ctt-grants@unl.edu and submit completed applications via NuRamp.

 To apply: